-Alexis de Toqueville, “How Americans Understand the Equality of the Sexes,” 1840
+Alexis de Tocqueville, “How Americans Understand the Equality of the Sexes,” 1840

-The French political thinker Alexis de Toqueville travelled extensively through the United States in gathering research for his book Democracy In America.
+The French political thinker Alexis de Tocqueville traveled extensively through the United States in gathering research for his book Democracy In America.
 In this excerpt, he described the belief that American men and women lived in “separate spheres,” men in public, women in the home.
 This expectation justified the denial of rights to women.
-All women were denied political rights in nineteenth century America, but only a small number of wealthy families could afford to remove women from economic production, like de Toqueville claimed.
+All women were denied political rights in nineteenth century America, but only a small number of wealthy families could afford to remove women from economic production, like de Tocqueville claimed.

 There are people in Europe who, confounding together the different characteristics of the sexes, would make man and woman into beings not only equal but alike.
 They would give to both the same functions, impose on both the same duties, and grant to both the same rights; they would mix them in all things–their occupations, their pleasures, their business.
 It may readily be conceived that by thus attempting to make one sex equal to the other, both are degraded, and from so preposterous a medley of the works of nature nothing could ever result but weak men and disorderly women.

 It is not thus that the Americans understand that species of democratic equality which may be established between the sexes.
 They admit that as nature has appointed such wide differences between the physical and moral constitution of man and woman, her manifest design was to give a distinct employment to their various faculties; and they hold that improvement does not consist in making beings so dissimilar do pretty nearly the same things, but in causing each of them to fulfill their respective tasks in the best possible manner.
 The Americans have applied to the sexes the great principle of political economy which governs the manufacturers of our age, by carefully dividing the duties of man from those of woman in order that the great work of society may be the better carried on.